jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/People/NPCs/Cerbereburn/Risgex Cloudbrow.md

 ## Current Status

 Risgex remains a valuable ally in the investigation despite her growing wariness of the party's magical activities.
-Her strong anti-Keggronite stance aligns her with the faction of townspeople who suspect the wealthy family, while her protective maternal instincts keep her focused on keeping her own family safe from the growing chaos in [[Cerbereburn|Cerbereburn]].
+Her strong anti-Keggronite stance aligns her with the faction of townspeople who suspect the wealthy family, while her protective maternal instincts keep her focused on keeping her own family safe from the growing chaos in [[Places/Continents/Jealeon/Regions/Aswesh/Towns/Cerbereburn/index|Cerbereburn]].